JaqiKal/ScrollStack/README.md

 ### Strategy

 The ScrollStack project is envisioned as a digital bookshelf that provides a platform for users to manage their book collections.
-The strategy behind this project is to leverage Full-Stack development techniques to create a user-friendly, mobile-first MVP (Minimum Viable Product) that not only meets the basic CRUD (Create, Read, Update, Delete) functionalities for book management but also incorporates authentication, profile management, searching, filtering, and responsive design.
+The strategy behind this project is to leverage Full-Stack development techniques to create a user-friendly, mobile-first MVP (Minimum Viable Product) that meets the basic CRUD (Create, Read, Update, Delete) functionalities for book management.
+It also incorporates authentication, profile management and responsive design.
 This strategy is rooted in the Agile methodology to ensure flexibility, iterative development, and user feedback incorporation throughout the project lifecycle.

 *<span style="color: blue;">[Back to Content](#table-of-contents)</span>*